How do I become a puppy raiser?

 Can I raise a puppy in my residence hall?

 Only certain areas on campus are approved for housing Seeing Eye puppies.
-The currently approved areas are rooms in the Courtyards and Ray Street B. The club will aid members interested in raising a puppy on campus in applying for approved housing.
+The currently approved areas are rooms in the Courtyards.
+The club will aid members interested in raising a puppy on campus in applying for approved housing.